 There’s a well-written book about the epidemic of sexual violence on college campuses written by a journalist.
 Jon Krakauer (“Into Thin Air”, “Into the Wild”) focussed on one college town in his book, “Missoula”.
 He used interviews, archives and transcripts to shed light on what is happening across the country, how young women are being affected, and how colleges and universities are (and are not) responding.
 It’s a good read.
 I recommend it.

 At Naga, we believe that young women who are prepared as they head off to college stay safer.
-We offer classes each quarter.
+We offer beginning and advanced classes each quarter.
+Classes sell out.
 Don’t wait to enroll.